Egg Drop Soup

 - Arrowroot powder is unfortunately not allowed for anyone following the Specific Carbohydrate Diet because it is a starch.
 For this Egg Drop Soup recipe skip adding it in, the soup will still be delicious but slightly thinner in consistency (which isn’t a bad thing!).

 Ways to modify this Paleo Egg Drop Soup

-- Add more protein: You could add in cooked shredded chicken, ground pork or saute shrimp with the mushrooms.
+- Add more protein: You could add in cooked shredded chicken, ground pork or sauté shrimp with the mushrooms.
 For anyone not on a Paleo/Whole30/SCD diet, you could also add in cubes of tofu.

 - Make it vegetarian: to make this soup vegetarian use vegetable stock in place of chicken stock and omit the fish sauce.

-- White pepper: I love using white pepper in asian dishes, I find that it has a earthy flavour that really works well in stir frys and other asian inspired recipes.
+- White pepper: I love using white pepper in Asian dishes, I find that it has a earthy flavour that really works well in stir frys and other Asian inspired recipes.
 You can find white pepper at most grocery stores, or on Amazon.
 If you don’t have white pepper, feel free to substitute it for black pepper which has a slightly spicier taste.